jeremiaspereira/less-validation/README.md

   https://www.npmjs.com/package/stylelint-order

-É necessario ter Nodejs e npm instalado.
+It is necessary to have Nodejs and npm installed.

-Rodar "npm install" para instalar o modulo "stylelint-order"
+Run "npm install" to install the "stylelint-order" module